fahaamtashfeen/fahaamtashfeen.github.io/_posts/2024-06-19-Principles.md

 1. **Minimum Viable Product (MVP)** What's the simplest working version of the product?
 Strive for that.

 > However, I find I approach this differently than many novice software engineers.
 They tend to completely neglect the security and understanding of their own code in favour of having what they consider a working product.
 Not only do I approach this differently, the mindset going in is different.
 I don't consider that a working product.
 If anything it's a vulnerability.
 ChatGPT and LLMs have also made this problem far more prominent.
-That being said, I'm also building different projects than some of them.
-For example, since one of my current projects is an ecommerce website with login functionality.
-This requires more attention initial attention to security for an MVP.
+That being said, I'm also building different projects than some of those engineers.
+For example, since one of my current projects is an Ecommerce website with login functionality.
+This requires more initial attention to security for an MVP.

 > Then, even with the security and code understanding, I tend to include slightly more in the MVP than others might.
-If it's a feature unique to my product, and something I consider essential to branding and perception, then I will ensure that, that feature is considered as part of the MVP since it might have ripple effects for the future of the product or business.
+If there is a feature unique to my product, and something I consider essential to branding and perception, then I will include it in the MVP with zero compromises since it might have ripple effects for the future of the product or business.

 2. **Speed**

 Simple.
 Speed wins, and there are things that can be done in a much shorter period of time than you're used to.
+Think 'The 4 Minute Mile'.

 3. **Share**